 World’s Best Donuts is a family-owned shop that is only open in the summertime and you may find a line when you pull up.
 It’s worth it.
 They didn’t name it ironically, they really are amazing donuts.
 You will find yourself covered in powdered sugar in no time and ready to go back for more.

 Java Moose Espresso Cafe is another local favorite.
-Their Instagram account shares the weather with a cup of coffee every day, so it’s a great resource if you’re planning your travels.
-You’ll be a stone’s throw from Artist’s Point where you can walk and enjoy views of the town and backdrop of hills all facing the beautiful lakefront.
+Their Instagram account shares the weather with a cup of coffee daily, so it’s a great resource for planning your travels.
+You’ll be a stone’s throw from Artist’s Point, where you can walk and enjoy views of the town and backdrop of hills all facing the beautiful lakefront.

 Voyageur Brewing Company